-PROTIP: fully qualify Ruby version in .rvmrcMarch 14, 2012 Ruby RVM
+PROTIP: fully qualify Ruby version in .rvmrcMarch 14, 2012 in Ruby on Rails

 In case you didn’t know (I didn’t), when you write